mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 earn the program certificate only if you earn a verified certificate for each course in the program.

-There are many options if you want to pursue a program certificate.
+There are several paths you can take to pursue a program certificate.

 * If you are not yet enrolled in any of the program's courses:
   - Purchase the verified track for each of the program's courses separately;